 After you apply, your application will be reviewed by at least two members of the hiring team for overlap with skills listed in the job description.
 We understand that most candidates will not have every listed attribute, and we evaluate applications as a whole rather simply checking off a list of requirements.

-Typically, the next step of the process is a phone interview with two members of the hiring team.
+Typically, the next step of the process is a phone interview with one or two members of the hiring team.
 We will ask you a set of structured questions designed to give us insight into your role-specific experience and skills.
 Phone interviews generally last about 30-60 minutes, and you will have an opportunity to ask us questions about the position, team, and company.
-If the phone interview is for an engineering position, you will work through some coding problems in a shared online environment such as Coderpad.

 For some roles, we ask candidates who did well on the phone interview to complete a small take-home task at this point in the process.
-The purpose of take home tasks is to understand your skills in practice; this may involve a writing sample, wireframes for a fake marketing site, or preparing for a mock sales meeting.
+The purpose of a take-home task is to understand your skills in practice; this may involve a writing sample, wireframes for a fake marketing site, or preparing for a mock sales meeting.
 Some take-home tasks are evaluated on their own, and others are shared during the onsite interview.
 We will not ask you to complete software evaluations, client project work, or other tasks that provide us with free labor at your expense.

 If you are located outside the Philadelphia region, we will cover the cost of your travel and accomodations.
 Relocating to Philadelphia is a big decision, and we’ll send you information to help you plan your trip and enjoy your time here.
 You can find out more about why we love living and working in Philadelphia here.

 It’s important to us that everyone feels welcome and respected throughout the interview process.
 We want you to do your best, so whether you need special accommodations for a disability or just want to know what to wear—please let us know.
 We encourage you to talk with any member of your hiring team, but you can also directly contact the Manager of People Operations if you are more comfortable or would like to keep your request confidential.